 Still another way to approach this computation is to use the summation icon.
-The Greek letter sigma (Σ) is used in mathematics to indicate that a group of numbers is being added together.
+The Greek letter sigma (Σ) is used in mathematics to indicate that a group of numbers are being added together.
 In Excel, there is a Σ icon in the menu at the top of the screen.
-Move your cursor to B7, left click your mouse so Excel knows you want to work on Cell B7, then click the Σ icon and hit Enter (see EXHIBIT 2-6).
+Move your cursor to B7, left click your mouse so Excel knows you want to work on Cell B7, then click the Σ icon and hit Enter (see Exhibit 2-6).
 When you first click on Σ , it will show the range of numbers that Excel assumes you want to sum.
 When you click Enter, you are accepting that range.

 If you have a continuous column of numbers, when you click on the Σ icon, Excel will assume you want to add that entire column.
 Notice in Exhibit 2-6 how the range of cells was put in a box when the Σ icon was clicked, and the formula "=Sum(B3:B6)" was filled in by Excel.
+However, if you are trying to add a column of numbers with a break in it, Excel may misinterpret your intent.
+For example, suppose that cell B4 is empty, and we want to add Cells B3 through B6.
+If we click on the Σ icon, Excel will leave out Cell B3 (see Exhibit 2-7).

-EXHIBIT 2-6 Using the Sigma Icon
+Exhibit 2-6 Using the Sigma Icon